AriFordsham/GHCWiki/commentary/libraries.md

 For the most part we simply assume that the bootstrap compiler already has the boot packages installed.
 The **Zero-boot Packages** are a set of packages for which this assumption does not hold.
 Two reasons dominate:

-- For certain fast-moving boot packages (eg Cabal), we don't want to rely on the user having installed a bang-up-to-date version of the package.
+- For certain fast-moving boot packages (e.g. `cabal`), we don't want to rely on the user having installed a bang-up-to-date version of the package.
 - The only packages that we can "assume that the bootstrap compiler already has" are those packages that come with GHC itself; i.e. the installed boot packages.
 So non-installed boot packages are also zero-boot packages.
 Example: `bin-package-db` or `hoopl`.